miguelFLG13/dataclass-bakery/README.md

-# dataclass-bakery
+# Dataclass Bakery
-Dataclass Bakery offers you a smart way to create fixtures for testing in Python with dataclasses.
-Inspired in dataclass bakery.
+Dataclass Bakery offers you a smart way to create objects based on dataclasses for testing in Python.
+Inspired in model bakery module for Django.

 ### Install